LegitFakeID/ronopolyXMenuSample/README.md

 # ronopolyXMenuSample
 A few select sample files from menu section for RonopolyX, a remake of Ronopoly.
-The initial framework of the game is on a separate repo, on my profile under ronopolyXSample (play ronopoly for context of what menu is)
+The initial framework, of the board section, of the game is on a separate repo, at https://github.com/LegitFakeID/ronopolyXSample

+The menu section is the initial part of the game where the player loads in, and accesses the matchmaking, inventory, shop, etc.

 You can play the original Ronopoly here: https://www.roblox.com/games/6875747014/Ronopoly The remake has not been released yet

 The files have been aggregated into the source folder for visiblity.